 Cal Water is a public utility regulated by the CPUC and the State.
 It has extensive experience managing water and wastewater systems in Monterey County and throughout the state.
 An assessment of the production and storage capacity could be required in order for the Middlefield Road households to connect to the system.
 The system expansion plan and capacity assessment would be subject to approval by the CPUC.
 The residents would be charged the CPUC-approved water service rates in effect at the time of connection if the Cal Water consolidation alternative were selected.
-A surcharge for development costs associated with the consolidation, such as the pipeline extension, metering, permitting etc., would be levied upon the households or systems electing to participate.
+If a grant to cover all upfront capital costs was not received, a surcharge for development costs associated with the consolidation, such as the pipeline extension, metering, permitting etc., could be levied upon the households or systems electing to participate.
 These costs will need to be identified and the subsidy level of State financing determined in order for community members to make informed decisions about the consolidation option.
 Cal Water has a Low Income Ratepayer Assistance Program available to income eligible customers.